camunda/camunda-platform-helm/charts/camunda-platform/README.md

 Camunda 8 Helm chart has a dependency on the [Elasticsearch 8 Helm Chart](https://artifacthub.io/packages/helm/bitnami/elasticsearch).
 All variables related to Elasticsearch can be set under `elasticsearch`.

-> **Note**
+> [!NOTE]
 >
-> The default setup of the Elasticsearch 8 part of Camunda 8 uses nodes have all roles (master, data, coordinating, and ingest).
+> The default setup of the Elasticsearch 8 part of Camunda 8 uses nodes that have all roles (master, data, coordinating, and ingest).
-> For high-demand deployments, it's recommended to deploy the Elasticsearch master-elegible nodes as master-only nodes.
+> For high-demand deployments, it's recommended to deploy the Elasticsearch master-eligible nodes as master-only nodes.

 | Section | Parameter | Description | Default |
 |-|-|-|-|